 - Physical security systems are established for USAOs and designed to

 provide sufficient countermeasures to lessen existing threats.

-- GSA's Federal Protective Service (FPS) or an EOUSA/Security Programs
+- Federal Protective Service (FPS) or an EOUSA/Security and Emergency

-Staff approved contractor will be responsible for the installation,
+Management Staff approved contractor will be responsible for the

 - A Federal Protective Service (FPS) Crime Survey will be performed for

 the proposed location of the office before the EOUSA commits to a